Sudz24/TripAtEase/README.md

 - SQL Alchemy

 ## Features
-> The Chat Bot - Tia (Travel Information Assistant) provides an ample number of services.
-The current COVID-19 situation is also taken into the picture!
+> The chat bot - Tia (Travel Information Assistant) provides an ample number of services.
+The current COVID-19 situation is also taken into the picture.
-- Show my Upcoming Bookings
+- Show my upcoming bookings
 - Make a new booking
 - Suggest best destinations (India and Worldwide)
 - Precautions during travel for COVID-19